 Rev’d Canon Janet Roberts, Vicar of St. Nicholas.
 Tel: 0151 924 3551; or email email@example.com

-Rev’d Ravi Sangra, our curate, was ordained as priest at the beginning of June 2017 at Liverpool Cathedral, having been appointed as curate to the parish in July 2016. the occasion was supported by his family and friends together with the St. Nicholas’ church family.
+Rev’d Ravi Sangra, Curate, was ordained as priest at the beginning of June 2017 at Liverpool Cathedral, having been appointed as curate to the parish in July 2016.
+The occasion was supported by his family and friends together with the St. Nicholas’ Church family.
 He and his family have settled into the local community and we look forward to his continued input and experience into the parish in the coming years.

 For 15 years Ravi worked in youth development in various parts of the country, but a few years ago felt a calling for ordination and has spent the last few years studying in Durham before moving to Blundellsands, Liverpool.
 Rev’d Ravi Sangra, Curate.
 Tel: 07958 783684 or Email: firstname.lastname@example.org

 Keith Thornborough: On Sunday 24th June 2018, Keith was ordained as deacon in the Cathedral.
 ‘An amazing journey with our awesome God….
 I’m there!